Maryland sports betting enthusiasts should consider some important advice before jumping into the state’s new legal, regulated online market.

 With seven operators already live and at least three more coming, those looking to capitalize on online sports betting in Maryland stand to benefit most by fully exploring the options.

-Maryland sportsbook apps offer big free bets & promos
+Maryland sportsbook apps offer big bonus bets & promos

 Maryland sportsbooks want your business, and they’ll pay to get it with lucrative welcome bonuses.
 To maximize your probability of being a successful Maryland sports bettor, you should grab as many of them as possible.